cthye/ReSTIR-on-La-Jolla/readme.txt

 - Clearcoat is more blur: its DNF has longer tail

 2. For coating, Autodesk Standard Surface uses a standard Trowbridge-Reitz microfacet distribution, instead of the modified normal distribution function proposed by Burley.
 What are the pros and cons?
 What is your preference?
-- Pros: can be anisotropic; has geometric meaning
+- Pros: can be anisotropic; has geometric meaning; has a longer tail distribution
-- Cons: more complex (????)
+- Cons: more computation
 - I'd prefer standard Trowbridge-Reitz microfacet distribution because hard-coded ior is confusing and may not be accurate all the time.

 3. Why do Burley limit the clearcoat BRDF to be isotropic?